Safety Health and Logistics Program (SHaLP)

 - Provision of resources, services, and facilities to managers and other personnel through the Logistics Program.

 The primary goal of the SHaLP is to focus employee awareness on the hazards and associated risks that may be encountered by our personnel in all possible theatres of operation.
 Our SHaLP provides policies, protocols, and guidelines to direct their effort in a safe and healthful manner.
 The Program also guides us while we work in our offices.
 Each project requires a specific Health and Safety Plan (HaSP).
-The HaSP incorporates, by reference, all policies, etc. established in the SHaLP but addresses the unique hazards and risks present on each job.
+The HaSP incorporates, by reference, all policies and procedures established in the SHaLP, while addressing the unique hazards and risks present on each job.
 The HaSP also includes a Job Safety Analysis (JSA).
-In addition, the HaSP addresses hazards present in the community where the job takes place and addresses vehicle hazards.
+In addition, the HaSP addresses hazards present in the community where the job takes place, and it addresses vehicle hazards.